syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ![Maximum display item with Expander](images/Maximum-display-item-with-Expander/LoadMore.png)

-## Restricting the maximum display of item dynamically
+## Restricting the maximum display of items dynamically

-We can restrict the maximum display of items dynamically by calling `LoadMore` method.
-The user can dynamically change the maximum suggestion count by calling LoadMore method by giving the maximum suggestion as the argument inside.
+You can restrict the maximum display of items dynamically by calling the `LoadMore` method.
+The user can dynamically change the maximum suggestion count by calling the LoadMore method by giving the maximum suggestion as the argument inside.

 N> LoadMore method has enhanced only on iOS and Android platform.